Scouts and Others talk about Finch Lodge

 Thank you for your efforts.
 I can't believe they would even consider tearing down such an icon.
 (A Scout Volunteer)

-I am with you on this that this would be a major loss to the council and I am not in favor of tearing down Finch Lodge.
 I would much rather see us put a plan to up date and remodel the kitchen and look for ways to make the facility more useable.
 This is not a wise move on the part of the council.
-(A Scout Volunteer)

 (A Scout Volunteer)